Life Coach vs. Therapist: 8 Myths Debunked (Plus How to Choose)

 You can vet a therapist by checking their license, but you can’t do the same thing with a life coach—because life coach licenses don’t exist.

-This doesn’t mean you can vet one and not the other.
-Nor does it mean you’re in the clear after you check a therapist’s license.
+This doesn’t mean that there’s no way to vet a life coach.
+It also doesn’t mean you’re in the clear after you check a therapist’s license.
 A clear license doesn’t guarantee that a therapist is ethical.

 How to Screen a Therapist—or a Life Coach

-Both therapists and life coaches can lie about themselves and their qualifications.
-Both can commit ethical violations and not get caught.
+Therapists can lie about themselves and their qualifications.
+They can commit ethical violations and not get caught.

 This is why it’s important to screen a therapist in more ways than just checking their license.
 You can: